 - Sign the Title: The seller needs to sign the existing title, affirming the sale and transfer of ownership.

-- Gather Required Documents: Collect all necessary documents, including the signed title, lien release, identification, and bill of sale.
+- Gather Required Documents: Collect all necessary documents with the help of a Texas online notary, including the signed title, lien release, identification, and bill of sale.

 - Complete the Application: Ensure the title application is complete and accurate.